-With ample upkeep, your air conditioner will offer worry-free cooling for years.
-But, like any other thing in your house, it will at some point need to be replaced.
-Knowing when to get a new one is important to prevent pricey repairs, expensive electrical bills and comfort disruptions.
+With adequate upkeep, your air conditioner will provide worry-free performance for many years.
+But, similar to any other machine in your residence, it will at some point need to be replaced.
+Knowing when to get a new one is essential to avoid pricey repairs, higher energy bills and interruptions to your comfort.

-When it comes to being cool and your house’s energy efficiency, our Gilray Heating and Cooling specialists have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner requires replacement.
-Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it involves being cool and your house’s energy efficiency, our Gilray Heating and Cooling specialists have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner requires replacement.
+Here are several points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says most air conditioners last for 15–20 years.
+In most instances, the Department of Energy says many air conditioners run for 15–20 years.
 If yours is 15 years old, it’s well past the center point.
-It’s wise to start preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a replacement.
+It’s wise to start preparing for air conditioning installation before it goes out so you aren’t roasting while you’re waiting for a new one.

 Reliability

-How dependable is your air conditioner?
+How trustworthy is your air conditioner?
 Does it cool well, even on the warmest days?
-Or is it regularly malfunctioning?
-When your air conditioner becomes less reliable it’s time to start considering getting an updated one.
+Or is it routinely malfunctioning?
+When your air conditioner is less reliable it’s time to begin thinking about getting an updated one.

-Over your air conditioner’s life span, it’s normal for it to need a few minor repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just install a new one.
+Over your air conditioner’s life cycle, it’s normal for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s smarter to just install a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which ranks how efficiently it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal laws.
-However, your air conditioner becomes less efficient as it ages.
+Every air conditioner comes with a SEER rating, which rates how proficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at minimum 13 SEER to meet federal guidelines.
+However, your air conditioner loses efficiency as it wears out.

-Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with bigger SEER ratings are usually costlier but could pay for themselves over time through more energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.
+Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but may pay for themselves over time through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Comfort

-Are you comfortable when your air conditioner is on?
-Or are you continuously dialing down the temperature to keep cool?
-An old air conditioner could have trouble keeping your residence comfy because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of cooling at full speed constantly, these air conditioners work at multiple speeds to adjust your comfort.
+Are you cool when your air conditioner is working?
+Or are you continuously dialing down the temperature to stay cool?
+An older air conditioner might struggle to keep your house comfy as a result of lower efficiency.
+A new air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of cooling at full speed continuously, these air conditioners run at multiple speeds to fine-tune your comfort.

 Noise

 Your air conditioner should give cooling you can feel, not hear.
-If noise is bothering you, ask us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners cool at a sound level that’s comparable to a regular conversation.
+If noise is annoying you, ask us about getting a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Adding a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort necessary from you.
-And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for very little.
-The majority of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter temps as necessary.
+Installing a smart thermostat is a wise method to maximize your energy efficiency, with minimal effort needed from you.
+And, depending on the rebates offered by your utility company, you might be able to get a free smart thermostat or get one for not much.
+Many of these thermostats can adjust to your temperature preferences and then create an energy-efficient schedule to match.
+They also know when you’re at home or out and about and adjust settings as necessary.

-If you use an outdated air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you have an older air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being produced because of its damaging effects on the ozone layer.
+Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its negative effects on the ozone layer.
 You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will show the refrigerant type.

-If your air conditioner is working fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, solving the problem will be pricey.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is running fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, repairing the problem will be pricey.
+That’s due to the fact Freon is only available in decreased, recycled amounts.

-If you’re still deciding whether you should replace your 15-year-old air conditioner now, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really add up over time.
+If you’re still debating whether you should replace your 15-year-old air conditioner soon, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up over the years.

-We know that air conditioner cost is your number one question.
+We realize that air conditioner cost is your number one question.
 That’s why working with Gilray Heating and Cooling for air conditioning installation in Wausau and surrounding areas is stress-free and affordable.
-Our technicians will help you select the right option for your needs and then discuss all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.
+Our technicians will help you find the right solution for your needs and then go over all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.